p-morris/LightingKit/README.md

 # LightingKit
-## A simple library, for discover and controling HomeKit Lights on iOS.
+## A simple library, for discovering and controlling HomeKit Lights on iOS.
 ### Introduction
 LightingKit is a simple iOS library for discovering and using lighting accessories via HomeKit.
 It is specifically designed for dealing with lightbulb accessories.